You’re not looking for a traditional college experience. This isn’t one.

 - For transfer students: in light of many post-secondary schools transitioning to pass/fail options for coursework, Suffolk is making exceptions to take pass grades for the spring 2020 semester in transfer.
 You can be assured that if your institution provides this option, your coursework will still count at Suffolk

 Please know that the Office of Undergraduate Admission’s staff is available for any questions by phone at 617-573-8460 and by email, or you can reach out directly to Donna Grand Pré, Vice President for Admission & Financial Aid.
-We welcome the chance to answer your questions.
+We welcome the chance to answer your questions and encourage you to explore our campus reopening plan.

 Introduce yourself and get updates on Suffolk University, our academic programs, and application deadlines, as well as event invitations.